naomicrisp/Talk2Taylor/README.md

 # Talk2Taylor
-Generate a taylor swift quote when need of inspiration
+Generate a taylor swift quote when in need of inspiration